Zardoz89/dcpu_vm/README.md

 - Implement more hardware devices
 - Realtime execution at 100KHz
 - A more precise benchmarks
-- make tesetes.dasm more exaustive, covering all posible cases and putting comments about expected results and wait cycle
+- make tester.dasm more exhaustive, covering all possibly cases and putting comments about expected results and wait cycle

 BENCHMARKS